 Returns true when the video driver resembles a framebuffer, i.e. no windowing manager is available.
-Currently this is the case for Android, the Raspberry Pi video driver (RPI), and the Linux KMSDRM video driver.
+Currently this is the case for Android, the Raspberry Pi video driver (RPI), the Linux KMSDRM video driver, and the jsmpeg video driver.

 sdltk isandroidtv